kyldvs/books/rankings.md

 ## Fantasy - Getting Started

+This is a nice ordering of series for someone getting started in the Fantasy genre.
+Recommendations 2-5 can all be mixed around, they will be similar.

 - 1 - [The Dresden Files](./fiction/fantasy/dresden-files.md)
   - A wizard going around Chicago solving crimes.
   - Nice, fast-paced, action-packed intro to fantasy.